rerun-io/rerun-docs/docs/getting-started/logging-python.md

 ---
 The following sections will require importing a few different things to your script.
-We will do so incrementally, but if you just want to update your imports once and call it a day, add the following to the top of your script right now:
+We will do so incrementally, but if you just want to update your imports once and call it a day, feel free to add the following to the top of your script:
 ```python
 from math import tau
 import numpy as np